 McKenzie, for his part, sings Iyer’s praises as a model student, whom his professor could learn from, too.
 McKenzie recalls one conversation that impressed him so much that he later mentioned it in the clerkship recommendation that he wrote for Iyer.
 “I had condemned all reality television, and he had mounted a vigorous defense of the importance of” one show in particular, McKenzie says.
 “And that showed me a lot about Subash.
 He could make a difficult argument facing a hostile audience—and not take himself too seriously at the same time.”

-Iyer’s three clerkships were with Judge Jed Rakoff in SDNY, Judge Robert Katzmann in the Second Circuit, and finally Justice Ruth Bader Ginsburg of the US Supreme Court.
+Iyer’s three clerkships were with Judge Jed Rakoff in SDNY, Chief Judge Robert Katzmann in the Second Circuit, and finally Justice Ruth Bader Ginsburg of the US Supreme Court.
 “It didn’t surprise me that he ended up doing clerkships at each level of the judiciary—and succeeding at every level,” McKenzie says.
 “It fits his personality, and the way that he understands the world.
 He is someone who is very academically gifted, but is also very practical and has a sense of the real world.”

 Each clerkship experience gave Iyer insights into different aspects of the courts and different approaches to the bench.
 Judge Rakoff, Iyer says, is “a hard-charging judge who has a very full caseload.”
 Clerking in the District Court, he says, was a lot of non-stop hard work.
 “Your main goal is to get things right, but be able to move on to the many other things on the docket, so you can never spend too long focusing on any one issue.”